 Children are making excellent progress in this welcoming setting, where staff, parents and others work in close partnership overall, to meet each child's unique needs.
-Staff are friendly and approachable; they take positive steps to ensure that all children can take part in activities, whatever their backgrounds or stages of development.
+Staff are friendly and approachable and work as a strong team; they take positive steps to ensure that all children can take part in activities, whatever their backgrounds or stages of development.

-The quality of the nursery is effectively monitored through a thorough selfevaluation system indentifying their strengths and areas for improvements accurately.
-Staff have addressed the recommendations from the last inspection effectively and are committed to continually improve the outcomes for children; consequently, they show an strong capacity to maintain continuous improvement.
+The quality of the pre-school is proficiently monitored through a thorough selfevaluation system indentifying their strengths and areas for improvements accurately.
+Staff are committed and rigorous to continually improve the outcomes for children; consequently, they show a strong capacity to sustain continuous improvement.